CIT2202/films-single-table-crud/README.md

 Unless you are really confident with PHP, you will probably need to look at similar examples in order to complete the exercises.
 If you have a look at https://github.com/CIT2202/pdo-simple-crud.
 This contains very similar examples but using a *countries* table.
 Use these examples to help you complete the following exercises.

-If you get really stuck, you can always switch to the *solutions* branch to see a complete solution.

 ## Making sense of the example
 * In a code editor open *browseable-list.php*.
   * On line 3 change the connection settings to match the database name, username and password you created last week in the MySQL practical.